Fractal tiles induced by tent maps

-As $\zeta_{3}$ is irreducible, $\R_{\zeta_{3}}$ induces a lattice tiling with respect to the lattice $\Xi_{\rm lat}$ which we may assume to be proper by the Pisot conjecture.
-For a confirmation we observe that $\mu_{\rm sr} < \lambda_0$.
-By Theorem~\ref{tilingproperty} this implies that the self-replicating tiling is a proper tiling and since $\zeta_3$ is irreducible we have that the lattice tiling is also proper.
-Now, Theorem~\ref{Rauzy} immediately implies that $\Fa$ provides a proper tiling with respect to the lattice $\Xi$.
+As $\zeta_{3}$ is irreducible, $\R_{\zeta_{3}}$ induces a lattice multi-tiling with respect to the lattice $\Xi_{\rm lat}$ which we may assume to be proper by the Pisot conjecture.
+For a confirmation we observe that $\mu_{\rm sr} < \lambda$.
+By Theorem~\ref{tilingproperty} this implies that the self-replicating multi-tiling is a proper tiling and since $\zeta_3$ is irreducible we have that the lattice multi-tiling is also proper.
 Now, Theorem~\ref{Rauzy} immediately implies that $\Fa$ provides a proper tiling with respect to the lattice $\Xi$. \end{proof}

 The left hand side of Figure~\ref{tilings} shows the structure of the tiling induced by the tent-tile $\F_{\alpha_1}$.

 \begin{theorem} Let $\alpha=\alpha_{3}$ and

 Then